 At St Chad's, we firmly believe that every child has the right to be noticed, appreciated and celebrated.
-We use the online platform, Class Dojo, as a way of engaging parents as partner's in their child's education and maintaining good communication regarding their child's personal development and achievements.
+We use the online platform, Class Dojo, as a way of engaging parents as partner's in their child's education and maintaining good communication regarding their child's achievements and behaviour.